-the National Institutes of Health (NIH), EPA, the U.S. Geological Survey (USGS), National Science Foundation (NSF), National institute of Standards and Technology (NIST) and other federal agencies.
-The budget should also support ongoing efforts to evaluate PFAS exposure on human health like the multi-site PFAS health impacts study being undertaken by the of Centers for Disease Control and Prevention (CDC) and Agency for Toxic Substances and Disease Registry (ATSDR).4 The budget should also prioritize better utilization of data collected through the Department of Defense's (DoD) PFAS blood testing program for DoD firefighters5 and provide blood testing to current and former service members-and their families-who served at one of the more than 600 military installations confirmed to have PFAS contamination.
+(NIH), EPA, the U.S. Geological Survey (USGS), National Science Foundation (NSF), National Institute of Standards and Technology (NIST) and other federal agencies.
+The budget should also support ongoing efforts to evaluate PFAS exposure on human health like the multi-site PFAS health impacts study being undertaken by the of Centers for Disease Control and Prevention (CDC) and Agency for Toxic Substances and Disease Registry (ATSDR).4 The budget should also prioritize better utilization of data collected through the Department of Defense's (DoD) PFAS blood testing program for DoD firefighters5 and provide blood testing to current and former service members-and their families-who served at one of the more than 700 military installations confirmed or suspected to have PFAS contamination.
 Additionally, studies at the National Institute for Occupational Safety and Health (NIOSH) looking at specific risks of chemical manufacturing workers, firefighters and other occupations and work at NIST to identify risks to firefighters from PFAS in their protective gear are critical to addressing specific risks to our first responders and other critical workers.
-Efforts to develop guidance and provide physician education on best practices for caring for patients with PFAS exposure should also be supported, including the ongoing partnership between the Department of Health and Human Services and the National Academies of Science, Engineering, and Medicine.
+Efforts to provide physician education on best practices for caring for patients with PFAS exposure should also be prioritized, including implementing guidance from the National Academies of Science, Engineering, and Medicine.6